How To Test For A Blown Head Gasket (1997-2004 4.2L V6 Ford F150)

-So, if your 4.2L Ford F150 (4.2L E150 or 4.2L E250) has suffered severe over-heating and you suspect you have a blown head gasket on your hands, this tutorial will explain the most common blown head gaskets test that are done.
+So, if your 4.2L Ford F150 (F250) has suffered severe overheating and you suspect a blown head gasket, this tutorial will explain the four most common tests for confirming a blown head gasket.

 In Spanish You can find this tutorial in Spanish here: Cómo Probar El Empaque de Cabeza (4.2L Ford F150, E150, E250) (at: autotecnico-online.com).